KASHAIRDROPS/Nexus-testnet-3-/README.md

 ```
   Screen -r nexus
 ```
-## JOIN OUR TELGRAM IF YOU FACE ANT TYPE OF ERROR-- https://cryptoaabid
+## JOIN OUR TELGRAM IF YOU FACE ANY TYPE OF ERROR-- https://cryptoaabid